Bone Tumour

 • However, more than 1/3rd of all bone cancers are diagnosed below the age of 30

-• Incidence rate of bone cancer is much lower in older age groups.
+• The incidence rate of bone cancer is much lower in older age groups.

 • Due to rapid growth in bones during the adolescent age group, it is more common in this age group.